scoconno/scoconno.github.io/Teaching/Examined/Meaning/Handout2.md

 + b.
 None of my projects/goals are externally valuable.
 + c.
 I will inevitably discover that my projects/goals have no external value.
 + d.
 I will inevitably cease to find internal value in my life (from a--c).
 + e.
 I will inevitably cease to find life choice worthy (from d)  Why did Tolstoy accept Premise 3?
 I suggested that Tolstoy assumes that a goal or project has external value only if that goal contributes towards some eternal enterprise. ## OptimismOptimists claim the Tolstoy's arguments for Premises 2 and 3 fail.
 There are two versions of Optimism.
 The first version accepts Premises 1 and 2, but rejects Premise 3.
 They find external value in religion.
 The second type of Optimist accepts Premise 3, that life has no external value, but denies that internal value depends on there being external value, i.e., they deny Premise 2.
 The first type of Optimism is associated with Theism, the second with Atheism.
-I discuss each in turn.
+This note discusses Theism.
+A subsequent note will discuss Atheism.

 ## Theism